rui314/mold/README.md

   Reason for rejection: Just like the maximum number of files you can simultaneously open, the maximum number of files you can watch using inotify(2) isn't that large.
-Maybe just a single instance of mold is fine with inotify(2), but it may fail if you run multiple of it.
+Maybe just a single instance of mold is fine with inotify(2), but it may fail if you run multiple instances of it.

   The other reason for not doing it is because mold is quite fast without it anyway.
 Invoking stat(2) on each file for file update